 You may have mailed a letter or sent a prewritten email to your congressperson or senator before, but legislators have an algorithm of interest for pressing issues, in which a personal visit tops all other forms of communication.
 As citizen lobbyists, it’s also important to have a few specific examples about how arts funding has affected you: don’t be afraid to name-drop major cultural institutions—such as your city’s best-known museum or nonprofit art center—in your examples of why the visual arts matter in your state.

 If you cannot attend the three advocacy days in person, please send an email or fax to your representatives expressing your concern about continued and increased funding for the visual arts.
-If you don’t know your representative or senators, you can look them up at congress.org.
+If you don’t know your representative or senators, you can look them up at www.congress.org.

 Museums Advocacy Day

 The American Association of Museums (AAM) leads Museums Advocacy Day, taking place February 28–March 1, 2011, with support from numerous other nonprofit organizations.
 AAM is developing the legislative agenda for this year’s event.
 Likely issues will include federal funding for museums, museums and federal education policy, and charitable giving issues affecting museums.
 The entire museum field is welcome to participate: staff, volunteers, trustees, students, and even museum enthusiasts.
-Museums Advocacy Day is the ideal chance for new and seasoned advocates to network with museum professionals from their state and to meet staff in congressional offices.
+Museums Advocacy Day is the ideal chance for new and seasoned advocates to network with museum professionals from their state and meet with congressional offices.
 Register online now.